 4: Core Web Vitals & Page Experience Optimization

 With Google introducing Core Web Vitals as a ranking factor in 2021, page experience metrics can no longer be ignored, according to Areej AbuAli, SEO Manager, Zoopla.

-“Websites and businesses need to prioritize for them to ensure they don’t fall behind their competitors,” AbuAli said.
+“Websites and businesses need to prioritize them to ensure they don’t fall behind their competitors,” AbuAli said.
 “Make the most out of insights provided via tools such as Lighthouse and Crux API.
 Everything from page speed, mobile-friendliness, rendering, image optimization, and security protocols need to be optimized for.”

 In addition, Rachel Costello, Technical SEO Consultant, Builtvisible, said we should be looking at how a page makes a user feel, not just whether the page is accessible and comprehensible to a search engine crawler.

 “This will involve us taking a user-centric approach with our optimization efforts, including a keen focus on: